dalathegreat/Battery-Emulator/CONTRIBUTING.md

 ### Contributing to the Battery-Emulator project

+## Notes on embedded system
+The Battery-Emulator is a real-time control system, which performs lots of time critical operations.
+Some operations, like contactor control, need to complete within 10 milliseconds periodically.
+The resources of the ESP32 microcontroller is limited, so keeping track of CPU and memory usage is essential.
+Keep this in mind when coding for the system!
+Performance profiling the system can be done by enabling the FUNCTION_TIME_MEASUREMENT option in the USER_SETTINGS.h file

 ## Code formatting
 The project enforces a specific code formatting in the workflows.
 To get your code formatted properly, it is easiest to use a pre-commit hook before pushing the code to a pull request.